LenFon/StronglyTypedId/README.md

     }
 ```
 ## Swashbuckle.AspNetCore
-Add the converter for a strongly typed id to the configuration of DbContext.
+Add the converter for a strongly typed id to the configuration of Swagger.

 ```C#
     services.AddSwaggerGen(options =>